-For students struggling with anxiety, I often use the image of a garden getting more and more covered in weeds.
+For students struggling with anxiety, use the image of a garden getting more and more covered in weeds.

-Do you want to just stick to a simple piece paper?
-Try using the image of wave.
+Do you want to stick to a simple piece of paper?
+Try using a wave.
 Emotions build as you go up the wave until it eventually crashes into the beach.

 Metaphors that show how emotions grow and potentially explode are particularly useful.

-Make your feelings thermometer life size.
-This is a great for an office wall.
-You can laminate the thermometer, attach to the wall, and have students use dry erase markers.
+Make your feelings thermometer life-size.
+It is excellent for an office wall.
+You can laminate the thermometer, attach it to the wall, and have students use dry-erase markers.

 Photocopy thermometers that students create so they can go into their counseling notebook or can be shared with parents and teachers, if appropriate.
-I like to have a reference one that we create digitally so we can change it as needed.
+Try a digital reference one you can make changes to as needed.

 Try making thermometers with popsicle sticks for a portable resource.
-Students can create their own, and then keep them in the classroom or at home for reference.
+Students can create their own and then keep them in the classroom or at home for reference.
 Feelings charts are great, but what good is that if the student always picks angry?
-Having a portable thermometer lets them more accurately describe how big that anger has gotten.
+A portable thermometer lets them more accurately describe how big that anger has gotten.

 How to Use a Feelings Thermometer